Lalufu/enhanced-airgradient/README.md

 It supports the original CO2, PM, TVOC and temperature/humidity sensors.
 In addition, it supports a BME280/BMP280 sensor for air pressure.

-Build Instructions:
-https://www.airgradient.com/open-airgradient/instructions/diy-pro-v37/
+Build Instructions for the hardware: https://www.airgradient.com/open-airgradient/instructions/diy-pro-v37/

 Kits (including a pre-soldered version) are available: https://www.airgradient.com/open-airgradient/kits/

 The codes needs the following libraries installed:
-“WifiManager by tzapu, tablatronix” tested with version 2.0.11-beta “U8g2” by oliver tested with version 2.32.15 "Sensirion I2C SGP41" by Sensation Version 0.1.0 "Sensirion Gas Index Algorithm" by Sensation Version 3.2.1 "SparkFun BME280" Version 2.0.9
+- “WifiManager by tzapu, tablatronix” tested with version 2.0.11-beta
+- “U8g2” by oliver tested with version 2.32.15
+- "Sensirion I2C SGP41" by Sensation Version 0.1.0
+- "Sensirion Gas Index Algorithm" by Sensation Version 3.2.1
+- "SparkFun BME280" Version 2.0.9
-"ArduinoJson" Version 6.21.1
+- "ArduinoJson" Version 6.21.1
-"modbus-esp8266" Version 4.1.0
+- "modbus-esp8266" Version 4.1.0

 In addition, the AirGradient libraries are needed.
 At this point, the orignal version at https://github.com/airgradienthq/arduino does _not_ work with this code.
 It is suggested to use the `lalufu/merge` branch at https://github.com/Lalufu/airgradienthq-arduino/tree/lalufu/merge instead.

-At this time, this branch has the following changes on top of the original
+At this time, the branch of the Airgradient library has the following changes on top of the original code:
-code:

 - Use the `modbus-esp8266` library for communication with the CO2 sensor
 - Support for the ESP32-C3 microcontroller